kas7484/STAT184-GitHub-Practice/README.md

+#zhaoyu hou / STAT184-GitHub-Practice,  this repo was forked from sayaliph
 # GitHub Setup and Practice Assignment
 This assignment involves multiple steps and will possibly use unfamiliar terminology.
 Go slowly, read and follow instructions carefully, and you will be alright!